HopkinsIDD/flepiMoP/documentation/gitbook/more/setting-up-the-model-and-post-processing/create-a-post-processing-script.md

 # Create a post-processing script

-Some information to consider if you'd like your script to be run automatically after an inference run:&#x20;
+Some information to consider if you'd like your script to be run automatically after an inference run ;

 * Most R/python packages are installed already installed.
 Try to run your script on the conda environment defined on the [submission page](../../how-to-run/advanced-run-guides/slurm-submission-on-marcc.md) (or easier if you are not set up on MARCC, ask me)
 * There will be some variables set in the environment.
 These variables are:
-  * `$CONFIG_PATH` the path to the configuration file&#x20;
+  * `$CONFIG_PATH` the path to the configuration fil ;
   * `$FLEPI_RUN_INDEX` the run id for this run (e.g \``CH_R3_highVE_pesImm_2022_Jan29`\`
   * `$JOB_NAME` this job name (e.g `USA-20230130T163847_inference_med`)
   * `$FS_RESULTS_PATH` the path where lies the model results.
 It's a folder that contains the model\_ouput/ as a subfolder